front-end-intermediate/session-1/readme.md

 ##Homework - TBD

-1. Complete the navbar exersize as outlined in class, log into Slack
+1. Complete the navbar exersize as outlined in class (in flex-nav)
+1. Log into the class Slack account and say hi.
 1. Bring your laptop to the next class.
-1. Create a free Github account
+1. Create a Github account
-1. Download Sublime text and install [Package Manager](https://packagecontrol.io/installation)
+1. Download Sublime text and install [Package Manager](https://packagecontrol.io/installation), our Cobalt 2 theme and Emmet
 1. Install [node.js](https://nodejs.org/en/) and [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your laptop.